 Other notes and substitutions for this recipe:

-- Make it a loaf: You can make this into a loaf rather than muffins.
+- Make it a loaf: You can alternatively make these paleo pumpkin muffins into a loaf.
 Pour the batter into a 9×5 inch loaf pan and bake in the oven at 350º Fahrenheit for 35-40 minutes until a toothpick inserted in the middle comes out clean.